ruinanxu/browser-history-helper/README.md

 # Browser History Helper - Use AI Techniques to Manage Your History

 Browser History Helper is an extension that helps users retrieve webpages from their browser history using Machine Learning models.
-Specifically, the model can perform similarity searches given a query.
+Specifically, the model can perform semantic similarity searches given a query.

 <p align="center">
   <img src="image/README/1722504467136.png" alt="Similarity search" width="600">